 How does CarPlay work?

-CarPlay links the iPhone with the car wirelessly or through a USB cable.
-The connection is established either through a two-way Wi-Fi connection by exchanging network credentials over Bluetooth or by using a dongle adapter to enable a wireless connection to the system’s USB port.
+CarPlay links the iPhone with the car over a USB cable or wirelessly.
+The wireless connection is established through a two-way Wi-Fi connection by exchanging network credentials over Bluetooth.
+If the car doesn’t support wireless CarPlay, a dongle adapter can be used to enable a wireless connection to the system’s USB port.
 When connected, most of the software still runs on the iPhone.
 The car’s infotainment system is used for display and audio output.

 To make sure that CarPlay isn’t a distraction on the road, Apple only allows certain types of apps to work through it.
 These are: